Trinitro21/tpv/README.md

 * `buttonlisten`
 	When `rightclickonhold` is activated, the mouse button press can cause the mouse to be shown.
 This option simply sets whether mouse buttons should be detected when `inputmethod` is `xinput2`.
 	Default is 1.
+* `mousedelay`
+	If touch and mouse events are fired alternately, this could make the mouse flicker.
+This option sets the minimum number of frames of only mouse events for the cursor to be shown.
+	Default is 2.
 * `mousedevice`
 	The device to capture mouse events from.
 Only used if `hidemouse` is 1 and `inputmethod` is `libevdev`.
 	Default is -1.